facuonline/mercurio/README.md

 **`Utils`** is a list of microservices both for the system and for the developer.
 These classes are mostly static so their methods can be accessed on the go and for the most part don't require a database to work.
 Their importance varies, sometimes they'll be at the very core of our App and sometimes they won't be called once.

-**`App`** classes are the main App model services.
-They encapsulate Mercurio entities and their behaviour under simple and easy to use objects and methods.
+**`App`** classes are the main App services model.
+They encapsulate Mercurio components and their behaviour under simple and easy to use objects and methods.

 >**Utils** are part of the **Controller** and **App** are the **Model** in the Model-View-Controller design pattern.
-So all is left to you after glueing these bricks as you wish, is to develop a nice **View** template.
+All there is left to you after glueing these bricks as you wish, is to develop a nice **View** template.

 ### **Your first app**
-Mercurio is not a framework, it does not force on you any scheme, practices, etc. in fact Mercurio tries hard to adapt to whatever app you try to build.
-That said, let's start making an example app.
+Mercurio is not and does not aim to be a framework.
+Following is an example App, Mercurio can be used in a plethora of ways and the apps can be developed using any scheme and design patterns.

 #### Folder structure
 After installing mercurio your project folder sure looks something like this: